 This course addresses the potential ethical issues that could arise in the professions of psychology.
 Included in this course are applications of ethical standards in hypothetical scenarios in various professions and research areas of psychology.

 PSY 290 - Introduction to Research

 Prepares students to perform basic research skills, including locating and summarizing published research.
+Also Listed as: FS 290

 PSY 302 - Child Psychology